Stonepeople/Intro_to_R/README.md

   arrange(desc(total_release))
 ```

-Now try to work out what this block is going to do - then copy it into your script and run it:
+Now we reuse that code to do another operation - look at the pollution by different industrial sectors:
+you can save time by copying and pasting the last block of code, but replacing `parentCompanyName` with `mainActivityName`:

 ```{r}
 CO2_sector_list <- rel %>%